-Windsurfing on the Welsh Harp is run by a welcoming team of friendly and enthusiastic volunteer instructors.
-You can learn, race and just windsurf for fun!As a volunteer club we have no paid staff - so rely on members getting involved and being part of the club in order for us to continue to offer good quality equipment, facilities and training.
+Windsurfing on the Welsh Harp is run by a welcoming team of friendly and enthusiastic volunteer instructors and member helpers.
+The Reservoir offers 125 acres of open water and is best suited from beginner up to intermediate windsurfers.
+As a volunteer club we have no paid staff, we rely on members getting involved and being part of the club in order for us to continue to offer good quality equipment, facilities and training.

 Many members enjoy yachting.
 You can do this in Maurice’s 37-foot Brisbane Star.

 It’s a chance to try offshore sailing for the first time, to gain experience, to add sea-miles if you’re aiming for qualifications, or just to have a holiday afloat.